 Why Service Dependency Chains Violate the Reliability Product Law

 The clearest empirical signature of the failure-mode shift is the gap between independence-predicted loss and realised loss in the July 2024 CrowdStrike Falcon Sensor outage.
 Parametrix placed the aggregate uninsured damages across Fortune 500 customers at approximately five-point-four billion United States dollars (Parametrix via Fortune 2024-08-03).
 A peer-reviewed customer-impact study published in JAMA Network Open found that 759 of 2,232 sampled hospitals (34 percent) lost response to internet scanning immediately after the update, with 1,098 distinct network-service outages identified across the sampled hospitals (JAMA Network Open 2025).
 An independence-model prediction at sector-baseline ε of 0.001, applied to roughly 8.5 million affected endpoints at a per-endpoint recovery cost of 1,200 United States dollars, would have yielded a loss on the order of ten million dollars.
-The realised loss was three orders of magnitude higher.
+The realised loss was three orders of magnitude higher (a factor of roughly one thousand).
 The gap is not an estimation error.
 It is the signature of a model with the wrong shape.

 The Independence Assumption Was Refuted Forty Years Ago

 Knight and Leveson published the canonical refutation in 1986 in IEEE Transactions on Software Engineering.
 They had 27 program versions written independently from a single specification at two universities and ran each version against approximately one million test inputs.
-The headline statistic is a z value of 100.51 against a 99 percent critical value of 2.33, with N equal to 27 versions multiplied by ten-to-the-sixth tests yielding 1,255 joint-failure cases.
+The headline statistic is a z value of 100.51 against a 99 percent critical value of 2.331, with N equal to 27 versions multiplied by ten-to-the-sixth tests yielding 1,255 joint-failure cases.
 That is a coincident-failure rate orders of magnitude higher than the independence model predicts (Knight and Leveson 1986).
 Eckhardt and Lee had already supplied the theoretical framework in 1985, showing that the probability of at least k versions failing on a given input exceeds the independence prediction whenever the input-conditional failure intensity is non-trivial (Eckhardt and Lee 1985).

 Together these anchors place per-step ε for AI-authored code in the band from 0.05 to 0.20, depending on language and weakness class.
 The independence-friendly regime where the product law gives intuitive answers is somewhere south of ε equals 0.01.
 AI-authored code does not operate in that regime.